daandouwe/ngram-lm/README.md

 # Ngram language model
-A super-simple ngram language model, to be used for teaching.
+An ngram word-level language model with backoff and Witten-Bell smoothing.
+To be used for teaching ngram models.

 ## Data
 We use the data from [WikiText-2](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/), a modern benchmark dataset for language modeling.